CollinQuiason/Predictive-Parking/README.md

 ##  **NOTES/WARNINGS:**

-WILL NOT LOAD WITHOUT BEING RUN ON A SERVER
+WILL NOT LOAD WITHOUT BEING RAN ON A SERVER